-Lamb T., Justice T.C., Brewer M.S., Moler P.E. et al. 2018.
-A biogeographical profile of the sand cockroach Arenivaga floridensis and its bearing on origin hypothesis for Florida scrub biota.
-Ecology and Evolution 8(11):5254-5266.
+Brewer M.S., Lamb T. and Justice T.C.
+2018.
+A biogeographical profile of the sand cockroach Arenivaga floridensis and its bearing on origin hypotheses for Florida scrub biota.
+Ecology and Evolution 8:5254-5266.

 Barney R.J.
 2016.
 Pachybrachis Chevrolat (Coleoptera: Chrysomelidae: Cryptocephalinae) endemic to Florida, including descriptions of four new species.
 The Coleopterists Bulletin 70(1):31-52.